hamidizf/Piraten-Karpen/logbook.md

 Started and completed feature 4.
 Started and completed feature 6.
 January 18th
-started feature 3 and feature 4.
+started feature 3 and feature 7.
+January 19th
+Feature 3 and feature 7 completed! all features were tested again, and everything worked properly.